Our President and Publisher

 ANNA PAUSTENBACH is an Associate Editor working closely with some of HarperOne’s beloved self-help and spirituality authors.
 She is acquiring prescriptive nonfiction in the areas of progressive spirituality, personal success and self-help, and cultural commentary, as well as select memoir.
 Overall, she gets excited about fresh voices with their own spin on old wisdom.

-SYDNEY ROGERS is an Assistant Editor, millennial, feminist, and vegetarian with an eye for progressive ideas and marginalized voices.
-She acquires in the categories of self-help, memoir, history, and science, and is looking for passionate authors with a unique take on topics such as race, injustice, gender, and health.
+SYDNEY ROGERS is a millennial, feminist, dog-owner, and vegan with an eye for progressive ideas and marginalized voices.
+She acquires in the categories of self-help, memoir, spirituality, and science, and is looking for passionate authors with a unique take on race, injustice, health, self-care, humanity, and connection.
+You can find Sydney backcountry camping, waxing poetic on the benefits of raw fruits and vegetables, rearranging her furniture for the hundredth time, and never posting on social media.

 Before joining HarperOne, Sydney was an Assistant Editor at Sourcebooks, an independent publisher in Chicago.